creativcoder/wbutapi/README.md

 # WBUTapi

-Python api to Fetch WBUT results real quick :D
+Python api to Fetch WBUT results real quick
 ----------------------------------------
-Modules you need to have :
+Dependecies:
-*requests
+Libraries: libxml2 and libxslt
-*lxml
+Modules: lxml and requests
 ----------------------------------------
 and you are good to go.